What the best air conditioner has

 Do you have the necessary ductwork?
 If you're replacing an existing central air conditioner, then your house will already have a system of ducts in place.
 However, your contractor should still check out the ducts to make sure they are in good condition.
 Be sure to tell the contractor about any problems you are having with airflow or uneven cooling with your existing system, since this may be a sign of poorly designed ductwork.
 If you are adding a new air conditioner to a home with forced-air heating, you may be able to connect it to the ductwork for your central heating system, although it may need some modifications.
 If your home has no ductwork, you might want to consider a ductless mini-split system.

 Consider your climate.
 If you live in a hot, humid climate, it's especially important to choose an air conditioner with a high SEER, since the air conditioner will be running a lot.
 In a hot, dry climate, EER is more important than SEER; it measures how effective the air conditioner will be in the hottest weather.
-People who live in dry climates might also consider skipping the air conditioner in favor of an evaporative cooler, or swamp cooler, which uses less energy.
 In mild climates, consider a heat pump, which could meet your needs for heating as well as cooling.
 We discuss heat pumps in our separate report on furnaces.

 Get all the details.
 Don't trust a contractor who gives you an estimate based solely on your home's square footage.
 Make sure the contractor calculates your home's cooling needs according to Manual J, a tool published by the ACCA, and get a written estimate that shows all calculations, including ductwork design.